Mayappa123/majorproject/README.md

-git checkout -b 'branch name' - used to create new branch.. git branch -d 'branch name' - used to  delete a branch.. git push --set-upstream origin 'branch name' - used to set new upstream branch
+git checkout -b 'branch name' - used to create new branch.. git branch -d 'branch name' - used to  delete a branch.. git push --set-upstream origin 'branch name' - used to set new upstream branch git merge 'branch name' - used to merge upstream branch with main branch

 #Created by mayappa Pujari...